skyportal/skyportal-mobile-ionic/README.md

 ### Android Studio

-To be able to build the Android version, you will need to have Android Studio installed with the Android SDK and the Android SDK Platform-Tools.
+To be able to build the Android version, you will need to have Android Studio installed with the Android SDK.
 You can follow the instructions [here](https://developer.android.com/studio/install) to install Android Studio.
 Then, open Android Studio, go to **Tools -> SDK Manager** and install the latest stable Android SDK and Android SDK Platform-Tools as shown below ![img.png](doc/android_studio_sdk_install.png) You will also have to set the ANDROID_HOME environment variable to the path of the Android SDK.
 You can do that by